The Impact of Autism on the Family

 Truth is, there are some things available on how autism impacts the family.
 But a lot of the suggestions provided are behavioral fixes, and don’t truly address the autism, nor do they help parents re-frame how they see or think about autism.

-Even the health care profession lacks sufficient ways to help parents create a different framework on how to experience autism.
+Even the health care profession lacks sufficient ways to help the family create a different framework on how to experience autism.

 Because, after all, it’s not where the focus tends to be.

-The focus tends to be on the child with autism.
+The focus tends to be on the individual with autism.

 Yet autism touches the entire family.

-But too often, the parents and siblings of a child with autism are silent sufferers.
+But too often, the parents and siblings of a person with autism are silent sufferers.
 And more often than not, parents and siblings are forgotten when society thinks about autism.

 That only compounds the impact felt.